amatsuda/motorhead/README.md

 ### Isolated Engine

-Wanko helps you mounting Isolated Engines called "extensions" onto the main Rails app.
+Motorhead helps you mounting Isolated Engines called "extensions" onto the main Rails app.
 An extension can contain whole MVC conponents, which means that you can encapsulate everything that are needed for your new feature under one single directory.
 This helps your team creating multiple new features simultaneously without causing code conflict.

 ### Conditional Execution

-Each Wanko extension can be configured to be enabled/disabled.
+Each Motorhead extension can be configured to be enabled/disabled.
 The condition is not just a flag but can be a Ruby Proc which will be dynamically evaluated on each request in the controller context.

 ### Error-proof

-If any RuntimeError happens inside an extension on the production environment, Wanko absorbs the error and executes the appropriate fallback code so that the end users would never even notice the occurrence of the error.
+If any RuntimeError happens inside an extension on the production environment, Motorhead absorbs the error and executes the appropriate fallback code so that the end users would never even notice the occurrence of the error.

 ### Extending Action Methods in the Main App

-Wanko provides an interface to override the main app's controller actions.
+Motorhead provides an interface to override the main app's controller actions.

 ### Partially Extending Views in the Main App

-Wanko provides a hook to partially overwrite any part of your existing view.
+Motorhead provides a hook to partially overwrite any part of your existing view.

 ## Structure